On General Closure Operators and Quasi Factorization Structures: Introduction and Preliminaries

-In this article, the connections between quasi right factorization structures, quasi left factorization structures, quasi factorization structures and closure operators are further investigated.
-In section 1, the notions of quasi monomorphism and quasi epimorphism and some preliminary results are given.
-In section 2, the definition of a general closure operator on a category $\cx$ with respect to the class $\cm$ of morphisms is introduced, some related results and several examples are also given.
-In section 3 after defining quasi weakly hereditary closure operator, we prove that for a quasi idempotent closure operator we have a quasi right factorization structure and for a quasi weakly hereditary closure operator under some conditions we have a quasi left factorization structure.
-In section 4, for morphism classes $\ce$ and $\cm$, the notion of $(\ce, \cm)$-quasi factorization structure is introduced and examples of quasi factorization structures that are not weak factorization structures are furnished.
-It is shown that if $(\ce, \cm)$ is a quasi factorization structure in $\cx$, then $\cx$ has quasi right $\cm$-factorization structure provided that $\cm$ has $\cx$-pullbacks and it has quasi left $\ce$-factorization structure provided that $\cm \su Mon(\cx)$, the class of monomorphisms, and $\ce$ has $\cx$-pushout .
-It is also shown that for a quasi weakly hereditary and quasi idempotent QCD-closure operator with respect to a class $\cm$ that is contained in the class of quasi monomorphisms and is closed under composition, every quasi factorization structure $(\ce, \cm)$ yields a quasi factorization structure relative to the given closure operator.
-Finally it is proved that for a closure operator with respect to a class $\cm$ that is contained in the class of strongly quasi monomorphisms and is a codoman, if the pair of classes of quasi dense and quasi closed morphisms forms a quasi factorization structure, then the closure operator is both quasi weakly hereditary and quasi idempotent.
+In section 2, to develop some theory related to closure operators in the more general context of a quasi right factorization structure $\cm$ on a category $\cx$, the notions of quasi mono and quasi epi are given.
+Then we will study some preliminary results and we will provide some examples of these notions.
+The strong point of these examples is to provide epimorphisms which are quasi mono and monomorphisms which are quasi epi.
+In section 3, the definition of a general closure operator on a category $\cx$ with respect to the class $\cm$ of morphisms is introduced, some related results and several examples are also given.
+In section 4 after defining quasi weakly hereditary closure operator, we prove that for a quasi idempotent closure operator we have a quasi right factorization structure and for a quasi weakly hereditary closure operator under some conditions we have a quasi left factorization structure.
+In section 5, for morphism classes $\ce$ and $\cm$, the notion of $(\ce, \cm)$-quasi factorization structure is introduced and examples of quasi factorization structures that are not weak factorization structures are furnished.
+It is shown that if $(\ce, \cm)$ is a quasi factorization structure in $\cx$, then $\cx$ has quasi right $\cm$-factorization structure provided that $\cm$ has $\cx$-pullbacks and it has quasi left $\ce$-factorization structure provided that $\cm \su \mon(\cx)$, the class of monos, and $\ce$ has $\cx$-pushouts.
+It is also shown that for a quasi weakly hereditary and quasi idempotent QCD-closure operator with respect to a class $\cm$ that is contained in the class of quasi monos and is closed under composition, every quasi factorization structure $(\ce, \cm)$ yields a quasi factorization structure relative to the given closure operator.
+Finally it is proved that for a closure operator with respect to a class $\cm$ that is contained in the class of strongly quasi monos and is a codomain, if the pair of classes of quasi dense and quasi closed morphisms forms a quasi factorization structure, then the closure operator is both quasi weakly hereditary and quasi idempotent.

 To this end we will give some basic definitions and results which will be used in the following sections.